 How to Pick a Cantaloupe

 Finding a great cantaloupe can feel like winning the lottery—cool, juicy chunks melt in your mouth with a sweetness only nature can manufacture.
 But that only happens if you know how to pick a cantaloupe; otherwise, you're left with hard flavorless chunks of melon.
 Here are a few things to look out for when you're picking the perfect cantaloupe.
+And once you've picked the perfect melon, learn how to cut a cantaloupe.

 If you don't have time to sort through a pile of cantaloupes at the grocery store or farmers' market, the best way to pick a cantaloupe is by smelling it.
 Pick up the melon and take a whiff of the stem end.
 There should be a sweet smell, but not too sweet.
 If you can't smell anything, it's not quite ripe.